What Is GPU Scaling?

 Answer:

-Some old-school FPS gamers prefer to have a stretched picture since it makes their targets larger and easier to hit, while the deformed image quality repulses others.
+Some old-school FPS gamers prefer having a stretched picture since it makes their targets larger and easier to hit, while the deformed image quality repulses others.

-Other players might prefer black borders on the sides of the screen as it makes them much more focused.
-It’s all up to you, and AMD’s GPU scaling feature provides you with the ability to choose.
+Other players might prefer black borders on the sides of the screen as it makes them more focused.
+It’s all up to you, and the GPU scaling feature provides you with the ability to choose using AMD or NVIDIA graphics card driver settings.

 how to enable gpu scaling